-Most people have expenses through the course of the year that they will need to pay with their own money–or “out-of-pocket.”
+Most people have expenses through the course of the year that they will need to pay with their own money “out-of-pocket.”
 The advantage of setting aside your funds in an FSA is that you never pay taxes on this money.
-So, every time you spend it on your out-of-pocket expenses, it’s like getting a 25%-30%* discount!
+So, every time you spend it on your out-of-pocket health and dependent care expenses, it’s like getting a 25%-30%* discount!

 The most well-known FSA is the healthcare FSA (HCFSA).
 This plan covers many eligible expenses, such as prescriptions, co-pays, over-the-counter treatments, medical equipment, lab fees, hospital expenses and more.

 A dependent care FSA (DCFSA) can be paired with almost any other kind of consumer account.
 It is an account to help participants pay for out-of-pocket child care or other dependent care (disabled spouse/child or elder care) expenses.
 Maximum contributions for DCFSA plans are $5,000/year for family or $2,500/year for married, filing separately.